gitsumhubs/decluttarr-enhanced/README.md

     -   The feature that distinguishes private and private trackers (private_tracker_handling, public_tracker_handling) does not work
     -   Removal of bad files and <100% availability (remove_bad_files) does not work
 -   If you see strange errors such as "found 10 / 3 times", consider turning on the setting "Reject Blocklisted Torrent Hashes While Grabbing".
 On nightly Radarr/Sonarr/Readarr/Lidarr/Whisparr, the option is located under settings/indexers in the advanced options of each indexer, on Prowlarr it is under settings/apps and then the advanced settings of the respective app
--   If you use qBittorrent and none of your torrents get removed and the verbose logs tell that all torrents are protected by the protected_tag even if they are not, you may be using a qBittorrent version that has problems with API calls and you may want to consider switching to a different qBit image (see https://github.com/ManiMatter/decluttarr/issues/56)
+-   If you use qBittorrent and none of your torrents get removed and the verbose logs tell that all torrents are protected by the protected_tag even if they are not, you may be using a qBittorrent version that has problems with API calls, and you may want to consider switching to a different qBit image (see https://github.com/ManiMatter/decluttarr/issues/56)
 -   Currently, “\*Arr” apps are only supported in English.
 Refer to issue https://github.com/ManiMatter/decluttarr/issues/132 for more details
 -   If you experience yaml issues, please check the closed issues.
 There are different notations, and it may very well be that the issue you found has already been solved in one of the issues.
 Once you figured your problem, feel free to post your yaml to help others here: https://github.com/ManiMatter/decluttarr/issues/173